fhoefling/h5xx/README.md

 h5xx is a template based C++ wrapper for the HDF5 library.
 The goal of h5xx is to provide an easy-to-use yet flexible and powerful interface to HDF5 for C++ codes.
 In some sense, h5xx aims at providing similar functionality to C++ as h5py does to Python.
-For example, a NumPy-like slicing notation on top of HDF5 hyperslabs is implemented.
+For example, a NumPy-like slicing notation wrapping HDF5 hyperslabs is implemented.
 Currently, h5xx supports std::vector, boost::array, and boost::multi_array containers.